-Found Animals considers the issue of companion animal overpopulation to be of such importance to global animal welfare that a terminal endpoint to research studies may be justified in some cases.
-Investigators will not perform studies on an animal that require euthanasia as the study endpoint, unless meaningful information can be obtained no other way (i.e. alternative models have been thoroughly evaluated).
-Investigators shall be required to address euthanasia in all Michelson Prize and Grants applications (see proposal guidelines).
+The Foundation considers the issue of companion animal overpopulation to be of such importance to global animal welfare that a terminal endpoint to research studies may be justified in some cases.
+Investigators will not perform studies on an animal that require euthanasia as the study endpoint unless meaningful information can be obtained in no other way (i.e. alternative models have been thoroughly evaluated).
+Investigators shall be required to address euthanasia in every Michelson Grant application (see proposal guidelines).

 - a.
 Treatment and control animals in research funded by the Foundation shall not be placed in other studies at the end of the project, with the exception of normal offspring born to control rodents.
 Such offspring may be returned to an institutional laboratory animal colony if they have undergone no other procedures than normal birth and physical examination. - b.
 It is strongly encouraged that live rodents be placed for adoption at the end of the study.
 On a study by study basis, the Foundation may make sanctuary arrangements for rodents.
 If appropriately justified, and if approved in the research proposal, rodents may be euthanized. - c.
 Dogs, cats, and rabbits shall be placed for adoption at the end of the project unless euthanasia is required as a study endpoint because essential information can be obtained in no other way, and the terminal endpoint was approved in the original proposal. - d.
-Found Animals Foundation will not approve use of CO2 euthanasia of research animals due to stress this procedure induces, even though this procedure is approved by many regulatory agencies.
+If euthanasia is not required, a plan for placing dogs, cats, and/or rabbits into adoptive homes must be included in protocols submitted to the Institutional Animal Care and Use Committee (IACUC), and that plan must be approved by both the Foundation and the IACUC. - e.
+The Foundation considers euthanasia acceptable when an animal develops unanticipated illness or injury that results in pain and suffering that cannot be alleviated with standard methods. - f.
+The Foundation will not approve use of CO2 euthanasia of research animals due to stress this procedure induces, even though this procedure is approved by many regulatory agencies.